GMRES-Accelerated ADMM for Quadratic Objectives

 serving as preconditioner.
 The $(2,2)$ block of $M_{1}$ matches that of $\hat{H}$, while its $(1,1)$ block is used to precondition the Schur complement.
 The preconditioned matrix has the eigenvalue $-1$ with multiplicity $m-\ell$, and $2\ell$ eigenvalues $\lambda_{i}=\frac{1}{2}(-1\pm\sqrt{1+4\eta_{i}})$, where $\eta_{1},\ldots,\eta_{\ell}$ are the $\ell$ eigenvalues of $\beta^{-1}Q^{T}\tilde{D}Q$~\cite[Lem.2.1]{fischer1998minimum} (see also~\cite[Thm.3.8]{benzi2005numerical} and \cite[Lem.2.1]{rusten1992preconditioned}).
 Applying the classic two-interval approximation result~\cite{de1982extremal} (see also~\cite[Ch.3]{greenbaum1997iterative}) shows that MINRES converges to an $\epsilon$-accurate solution within $k\le1+\left\lceil \sqrt{\kappa}\log[(1+\sqrt{1+4L/\beta})/\epsilon]\right\rceil $ iterations.
 We set $\beta=L$ to obtain convergence in $O(\sqrt{\kappa})$ iterations.

 \textbf{Constraint preconditioner I (Constr I). }Solve the reduced augmented system (\ref{eq:kkt2}) using a general Krylov method like GMRES, with

 serving as preconditioner.
-The preconditioner is designed to replicate the governing matrix, while modifying the $(2,2)$ block in a way as to make the overall matrix considerably easy to invert.
+The preconditioner is designed to replicate the governing matrix, while modifying the $(2,2)$ block in a way as to make the overall matrix considerably easier to invert.
 The preconditioned matrix has the eigenvalue 1 with multiplicity $2\ell$, and $m-\ell$ eigenvalues that coincide with the eigenvalues of $\beta^{-1}P^{T}\tilde{D}^{-1}P$~\cite[Thm.2.1]{keller2000constraint}; see also~\cite[Thm.10.1]{benzi2005numerical}.
-The latter $m-\ell$ eigenvalues lie within the real interval $[1/(L\beta),1/(\mu\beta)]$, so assuming diagonalizability (i.e. adopting a version of Assumption~\ref{ass:kappaX}), GMRES converges to an $\epsilon$-accurate solution within $O(\sqrt{\kappa})$ iterations for all choices of $\beta\ge1/L$.
+The latter $m-\ell$ eigenvalues lie within the real interval $[1/(L\beta),1/(\mu\beta)]$, so assuming diagonalizability (i.e. adopting a version of Assumption~\ref{ass:kappaX}), GMRES converges within $O(\sqrt{\kappa})$ iterations for all choices of $\beta\ge1/L$.
 We set $\beta=\sqrt{\mu L}$ to concur with ADMM.

 \textbf{Constraint preconditioner II (Constr II). }Solve the Schur complement system (\ref{eq:schur}) using a symmetric positive definite Krylov method like conjugate residuals, with